 Ingredients

-- 2 large apples, diced for 2 cups (keep the cores and any leftover apple pieces)
+- 2 large apples, diced for 2 cups (keep the cores and any leftover apple pieces) (446g

-- 1 ½ cups whole grain flour (I used whole grain einkorn)
+- 1 ½ cups whole grain flour (I used whole grain einkorn) (180g)

-- ½ tsp baking soda
+- ½ tsp baking soda (2g)

-- ½ tsp baking powder
+- ½ tsp baking powder (2g)

 - ¼ tsp salt

-- 1 ½ tsp ground cinnamon
+- 1 ½ tsp ground cinnamon (7g)

-- 8 Tbsp butter
+- 8 Tbsp butter (112g)

-- 1 cup rolled oats
+- 1 cup rolled oats (81g)

-- ¼ cup honey
+- ¼ cup honey (85g)

-- 1 tsp lemon juice
+- 1 tsp lemon juice (5g)

-- 1 tsp vanilla extract
+- 1 tsp vanilla extract (4g)

 Instructions

 - Preheat the oven to 350F.
-Line a 9” x 9” glass baking dish with parchment paper.
+Line a 9” x 9” glass baking dish with parchment paper

-- In a large bowl or the bowl of a stand mixer, combine the flour, salt, baking powder, baking soda, and cinnamon.
+- In a large bowl or the bowl of a stand mixer, combine the dry ingredients: flour, salt, baking powder, baking soda, and cinnamon.
 Cut in the butter using two knives, your fingers, or the paddle blade.
 The mixture should resemble coarse breadcrumbs.
 Scoop out 1 cup and set aside.

 - Pour this mixture into the prepared pan and press down firmly and evenly to create a crust.

-- Add apple cores and leftover apple pieces (if any) plus lemon juice and vanilla extract to a food processor blender and process until the mixture looks like thick applesauce.
-You will need about ¼ cup of this mixture, so add additional apple pieces if necessary.
+- Add the apple cores and leftover apple pieces (if any) plus lemon juice and vanilla extract to a food processor or blender and process until the mixture looks like thick applesauce.
+Make sure to discard the seeds first.

 - In a medium bowl, combine the pureed apple mixture with the diced apples and stir well.
 Pour evenly over the crust.